russelltg/srt-rs/README.md

 > NOTE: THIS IS NOT PRODUCTION READY.

-Pure rust implementation of SRT (Secure Reliable Transport)
+Pure rust implementation of SRT (Secure Reliable Transport), without unsafe code.

 Reference implementation is available at https://github.com/haivision/srt